These designers are dishing on how to create the best home audio experience

 Nellie Mark of Charlotte Lucas Interior Design: When laying out a music room, there are a number of key things to consider: storage, seating, and what you want to be a main focal point in the space.
 In the case of one of my clients, they had an extensive vinyl collection -- which obviously needed to be stored somehow -- so we chose to make the collection itself a part of the design.
 For the client, it's like looking at art they love everyday!

 Photo and design by Charlotte Lucas Design

-What are must haves?
+What are must haves for a home music room?
 Any things to avoid?

 NM: To enjoy music fully, great acoustics and a comfortable ambiance are key.
 Comfortable seating, rugs for sound absorption and moody tones help to create this environment.

 RA: Proper acoustics so there are no competing sounds or echoes.
 Acoustics can differ from room to room...the acoustics in a bathroom will be different from a kitchen.
 We also incorporate soft surfaces as they adequately temper the sound and allow you to have conversations at the same time.
 If you have a more minimal style interior space with a lot of hard surfaces, be sure to add elements like area rugs to make acoustics better.

 Photo by Ralf Strathmann, design by Rania Alomar

 How do you make a “music room” multifunctional?